RAJADHIKARI7/AI-Synthetic-text-and-image-identification-using-Ml-models/README.md

 # AI-Synthetic-text-and-image-identification-using-Ml-models

-this my major project for my final year Engineering project.
-Me and my team have made a plagarism check project for both text and image.
+This my major project for my final year Engineering project.
+Me and my team have made a robust detection sydtem for both text and image to determine ehther they are human made or ai generated.